 Please don’t buy gems in Bangkok unless you know what you are doing.
 If you fall victim to a gem scam, we are unable to assist you.

 The city centre of Kuala Lumpur has had several incidents of snatch thefts recently.
-If you’re doing some exploring on your own during or after your trip, carry only the necessary minimum with you and use a well-hidden money belt.
+If doing some exploring on your own during or after your trip, carry only the necessary minimum with you and use a well-hidden money belt.
 Valuables, including your passport, should be left in the hotel safe – organize this at reception.
 There is no need to be paranoid, just be cautious.

 Travel Insurance: Travel insurance is compulsory in order to participate on any of our trips.
 When travelling on a group trip, you will not be permitted to join the group until evidence of travel insurance has been sighted by your CEO, who will take note of your insurance details.
 When selecting a travel insurance policy please bear in mind that all clients must have medical coverage and that we require a minimum coverage of USD 200,000 for repatriation and emergency rescue.
 We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
 If you have credit card insurance we require proof of purchase of the trip (a receipt of credit card statement) with a credit card in your name.
 Contact your bank for details of their participating insurer, the level of coverage and emergency contact telephone number.